ubsuny/vibrational-motion-CP2P2024/Explanation of Physics.md

 ![Plot for peak 4](https://github.com/ubsuny/vibrational-motion-CP2P2024/blob/main/average%20plot%20for%20the%20frequency%20range%2066%20to%2068.png)

+#### Documentation for final project whether the whole data set was analysed or not.
+The whole data set was studied.
+There are 10 replica structures and 90 starting structures in each replica structure: altogether 900 starting structures.
+The code was executed for every frame and the average was taken.
+Thanks to UB CCR which made the process more simpler than expected.

 ### References:
 [^1]: [Uversky VN.
 Under-folded proteins: Conformational ensembles and their roles in protein folding, function, and pathogenesis.
 Biopolymers.
 2013 Nov;99(11):870-87. doi: 10.1002/bip.22298.
 PMID: 23754493; PMCID: PMC7161862.]